geoffreysteven/Clio_Conversion_Project/README.md

-# Clio_Conversion_Project
+# Clio Conversion Project
 Data Science project to optimize prospects to conversions.

-Please read the Report.pdf.
+Please read the **Report.pdf**.
 This project was done on a Mac using Pages and Numbers.

-If you want to inspect the machine learning, please download Orange from: https://orange.biolab.si/download
+If you want to try out the machine learning, you will need [Orange] (https://https://orange.biolab.si/download).

 ## Files

 Report.pdf - Eight page summary of the final results

 Process.ipynb - Python notebook for data preprocessing